 Registration: newtonshowcamp.com | info@newtonshow.com

-Whizz Kidz STEAM-Based Winter Camps
+Whizz Kidz STEAM-Based Holiday Camps

-From October through December, STEAM-based winter camps return with a line-up designed to keep young minds exploring, building, and discovering.
+From October through December, STEAM-based autumn and winter camps return with a line-up designed to keep young minds exploring, building, and discovering.
 Held at multiple venues island-wide – with even private camps available – it’s a great way to swap screen-time for hands-on adventures this year-end holidays.

 October begins with the Halloween Edition, where camp favourites like Medley Mayhem, Crafty Kidz and Junior Scientist come with spook-tacular twists.
 November and December’s camps bring a mix of creative workshops, sporty challenges, science experiments and festive celebrations, from engineering builds and cooking sessions to art projects and outdoor games.

-Another December winter camp to look forward to is Smash Lab at SAFRA Choa Chu Kang, blending sport with science in a mash-up of boxing, muay thai, and STEAM learning.
+A December winter camp to look forward to is Smash Lab at SAFRA Choa Chu Kang, blending sport with science in a mash-up of boxing, muay thai, and STEAM learning.

 Plus, new for 2025 is Dragon Trails, an overseas adventure camp in Hong Kong.
 Set on Lantau Island, this four-day outdoor experience offers a chance for kids to experience the great outdoors through beach games, survival skills, coasteering and campfire nights.